milasudril/mathext/README.md

 mathext
 =======

-Constants missing in standard c math library
+Constants missing in standard c math library and some ODE solvers